Hour of Power: History

 The Garden Grove Community Church of the Reformed Church in America aired its first televised worship under the Hour of Power name on February 8, 1970.
 By the 1980s, it was the most-watched weekly religious program in the United States.
-Originally hosted by the Robert H. Schuller, his son and frequent co-host Robert A. Schuller hosted it from 2006 to 2008.
+Originally hosted by Robert H. Schuller, his son and frequent co-host Robert A. Schuller hosted it from 2006 to 2008.

 On October 26, 2008, it was announced that the elder Schuller had removed his son as the program’s host and Crystal Cathedral Ministries’ teaching pastor, but allowed him to remain as the church’s senior pastor.
 Robert H. Schuller said that he wanted to take the ministry in a different direction and for the foreseeable future would use guest speakers for the weekly services rather than his son.
 Well-known speakers who were used in the early stages of the new format included Lee Strobel, John C. Maxwell, and Bill Hybels.
 On November 29, 2008, the church announced that the younger Schuller had resigned.